Download MATAplus Riders Guide (PDF)

 Contesting / Appealing an Eligibility Determination

-An appeal process is available to any person who is denied eligibility for MATAplus (Paratransit Services), or who disagrees with an eligibility decision.
+An appeal process is available to any person who is denied full eligibility for MATAplus (Paratransit Services) or disagrees with an eligibility decision.
+Full eligibility is when you received Unconditional Certification.
+Conditional and Temporary Eligibility is not full eligibility, and you have the right to appeal those determinations (unfavorable determination).

 How Do I Get Started?